 BRCC Today

-BRCC Today is the official campus newspaper created, written, and edited by a staff composed entirely of BRCC students.
-It informs, educates, and entertains the college community, providing it with an objective and timely-reported publication in an open forum free of administrative censorship.
-The student staff learns to work in a newsroom environment by writing, editing, contributing photographs, and using desktop publishing to produce printed copy.
-Student staff members are also responsible for advertising sales and publication distribution, and follow accepted journalistic standards including local, state, and federal laws that govern free expression.
-Students interested in serving on the BRCC Today staff should visit the Office of Student Life or email us at studentlife@mybrcc.edu
+BRCC Today is the official campus newspaper, created, written, and edited entirely by BRCC students.
+It informs, educates, and entertains the college community, offering an objective and timely-reported publication in an open forum free of administrative censorship.
+The student staff gains real-world experience by writing, editing, contributing photographs, and using desktop publishing to produce the newspaper.

 Freedom of the Press Statement

-Officially recognized BRCC student publications are free from censorship, and student editors are permitted to develop editorial policies and determine the coverage and content of the publications.
-On campus, students are afforded freedom of the press and speech, as guaranteed in the First Amendment to the Constitution of the United States.
-These rights will not be impinged upon by the college or any of its agencies, faculty, staff, or administrators.
+Officially recognized BRCC student publications are free from censorship, allowing student editors to develop editorial policies and determine coverage and content.
+Students are afforded freedom of the press and speech, as guaranteed by the First Amendment to the U.S. Constitution.
+These rights are protected from infringement by the college or any of its agencies, faculty, staff, or administrators.

 Definitions of Unprotected Speech

-The following material has been deemed to be unprotected speech through various laws, court rulings, and legal judgments; their use by BRCC students is strictly prohibited.
+Certain types of speech are deemed unprotected by law, and their use by BRCC students is strictly prohibited.

-Obscene material - sexually explicit material that offensively describes/depicts lewd images of the genitals and/or promotes a prurient interest in sex; or similarly offensive, indecent material lacking any serious literary, artistic, political, or scientific value.
+- Obscene material: Sexually explicit material that offensively describes/depicts lewd images of the genitals or promotes prurient interest in sex; or material lacking serious literary, artistic, political, or scientific value.